juanpc2018/HFSplus-on-Linux/README.md

 or use the default automatic mounting point /mnt/untitled  </br>
 despite all that, would be very interesting to see a Linux distro with HFSplus </br>

+Journaled does fs.check automatically, recording a log of changes in a small portion of the HDD. </br>
+No-Journaled wont allow to Write, unless you solve the problem manually. </br>
+fsck.hfs works 99% of the time, but the 1% cannot recover the error,</br>
+also happens in OSX, in that scenario the only way is: </br>
+copy / rsync to a new HDD & delete the old HDD.</br>